Dungan Revolt (1862–1877): Qing reconquest of Xinjiang

 Xiang Army and other Han Chinese male soldiers and sojourners bought Turki Musulman (Uyghur) girls as wives from their parents after Zuo Zongtang's reconquest of Xinjiang, and the Han and Uyghurs often relied on Hui intermediaries to translate and broker the marriages.
-A Han Chinese man with the surname Li bought a young Uyghur men from two Uyghur men who kidnapped her in 1880.
+A Han Chinese man with the surname Li bought a young Uyghur woman from two Uyghur men who kidnapped her in 1880.
 They were employed by the magistrate of Pichan.
 A Turpan Uyghur girl named Ruo-zang-le who was 12 was sold for 30 taels in 1889 in Qitai to a young Han Chinese Shanxi man named Liu yun.
 She became pregnant with his child in 1892.
 Han Chinese men viewed the toyluq they paid in silver for their Uyghur brides as a bride price.
 Uyghur Muslim women married Han Chinese men in Xinjiang in the late 19th and early 20th centuries.
 Han Chinese men, Hindu men, Armenian men, Jewish men and Russian men were married by Uyghur Muslim women who could not find husbands.
 Uyghur merchants would harass Hindu usurers by screaming at them asking them if they ate beef or hanging cow skins on their quarters.
 Uyghur men also rioted and attacked Hindus for marrying Uyghur women in 1907 in Poskam and Yarkand like Ditta Ram calling for their beheading and stoning as they engaged in anti-Hindu violence.
 Hindu Indian usurers engaging in a religious procession led to violence against them by Muslim Uyghurs.